ncphillips/blog/content/post/forestry-gitlab.md

 title = "Forestry.io + Techstars 2016 - Scott Gallant"

 +++
-We've been [GitLab](https://gitlab.com) users since their very first release in Oct of 2011.
+I've been a [GitLab](https://gitlab.com) user since their very first release in Oct of 2011.
 I worked at a design agency and converted everything over from SVN to Git and used an internal GitLab installation.
 I remember submitting a few bugs and [Dmitriy](https://twitter.com/dzaporozhets) was quick to fix them.
 We loved GitLab then, and still do today.

-We've watched GitLab grow since their humble beginnings and become a dominant player in the version control space.
+We've watched GitLab grow since their humble beginnings and become a dominant player in the version control management space.
 At Forestry, GitLab has been one of the most requested features and we're happy to announce that, you can sync your [GitLab.com](https://gitlab.com) static site with the [Forestry.io CMS](https://forestry.io).

 ## Seting up a GitLab site
 Select GitLab from the list of Git services.
 Then Choose your repo and branch.